-According to LinkedIn's free vs. promoted jobs comparison (2026), promoted job posts reach 3x more qualified applicants than free listings.
-But the free tier has gotten stingier over time - you're limited to one free post at a time, it pauses after 14 days, and reposting the same title within seven days requires paid promotion.
-For most hiring teams with ongoing openings, the real question isn't whether to pay, but how much.
+According to LinkedIn’s free vs. promoted jobs comparison (2026), promoted posts reach 3x more qualified applicants than free listings.
+Over the past two years, the free tier has gotten noticeably stingier: one post at a time, automatic pausing after 14 days, and a required promotion if you repost the same title within seven days.
+Teams with more than one open role at a time will outgrow the free tier within weeks.

-This guide breaks down every LinkedIn job posting option - free listings, promoted posts, Job Slots, and the newer Hiring Pro product - so you can calculate what you'll actually spend per hire and decide whether LinkedIn's pricing model makes sense for your team.
+This guide breaks down every LinkedIn job posting option: free listings, promoted posts, Job Slots, and the newer Hiring Pro product.
+Each section covers the actual cost structure, real per-hire estimates, and whether the channel makes sense for your team’s hiring volume.

 How Much Does a Free LinkedIn Job Post Cost?

-A free LinkedIn job post costs $0, but the limitations make it impractical for most recruiting teams.
-According to LinkedIn's free posting policy (2026), you can post a maximum of one free job at a time per account.
-The listing pauses automatically after 14 days of activity, and it expires completely after 30 days if you don't promote or close it first.
-Free posts also rank below promoted listings in search results, receive no AI-powered screening features, and can't be reposted for the same role within seven days.
-For companies filling multiple positions simultaneously, the free tier is essentially a trial - useful for testing LinkedIn's applicant pool, but not a sustainable hiring channel.
+Free LinkedIn job posts cost $0, but the limitations make them impractical for most recruiting teams.
+According to LinkedIn’s free posting policy (2026), the linkedin free job postings limit is one active listing per account at a time.
+After 14 days, the post pauses automatically; it expires completely at 30 days if you don’t promote or close it first.
+Free posts also rank below promoted listings in search results, receive no AI-powered screening features, and can’t be reposted for the same role within seven days.
+Companies filling multiple positions simultaneously will find the free tier essentially a trial - useful for testing LinkedIn’s applicant pool, but not a sustainable hiring channel.

 Here’s what the free tier actually gives you:

 • One listing at a time.
-If you have multiple open roles, only one can be posted for free.
+With multiple open roles, only one can be posted for free.
 Every additional role requires a paid promotion.

 • 14-day active window.
 Your post appears in search results for two weeks before LinkedIn pauses it.
 After pausing, it stops appearing in candidate searches and recommendations entirely.